 Although it may be seen as a network focused on social elements, there are also ways to find other engineers and opportunities on Twitter.
 Significant engineering associations, companies and networks tend to have Twitter accounts, sharing significant developments, industry trends, upcoming networking events and job vacancies.

 As with many sectors, if something is happening in the engineering industry, Twitter is often the first place you'll hear about it.
 Publications and companies often post information on employment trends, the latest developments in specific sectors and upcoming events where you could meet valuable contacts in the industry.

 Furthermore, you will likely be seen as dedicated and enthusiastic about your chosen field as you will be writing about your industry in your spare time.
-This will let recruiters and potential employers know that you would be an asset to their company.
+This will let recruiters and potential employers know you would be an asset to their company.

-If you can successfully manage your engineering blog, you could be raising your chances of getting invited to certain events, where you could boost your profile within your industry.
+If you can successfully manage your engineering blog, you could be raising your chances of getting invited to specific events, where you could boost your profile within your industry.
 This will serve to gear up your career.

 Engineering-focused publications offer you a way of keeping up to date with the latest industry news - who's being hired, which companies are expanding, and advancements in technology that you might need to be aware of.

-What is driving your engineering career?
+what is driving your engineering career?

 Find a suitable job for you.latest engineering jobs